Who gets an income tax assessment

 Do you have tax to pay?

-You need to pay your tax by 7 February.
+Most people need to pay their tax by 7 February.
 If you have a tax agent you need to pay your tax by 7 April.
+If you have a non-standard balance date your due date may be different.